View Document Text

 Privacy Notice

-The Adviser is committed to maintaining the confidentiality, integrity and
+The Advisor is committed to maintaining the confidentiality, integrity and

 security of the personal information that is entrusted to us.

-The categories of non-public information that we collect from clients may
+The categories of non-public information that the Advisor collects from clients

 situations to the extent required for financial consideration, information about